NCAR/PyCECT/README_pyEnsSumPop.rst

        Note that --res, --tag, --compset, and --mach only affect the metadata in the summary file.

        Recommended number of cores to use is one for each month.
+       On cheyenne, we recommend:  #PBS -l select=4:ncpus=3:mpiprocs=3

 Examples for generating summary files:
 --------------------------------------